Nationwide Property Records, Liens, & Documents, including Deeds

 What is Property?

-The property includes all those things and rights which are the object of ownership.
-Real property consists of land, or anything attached to or a part of the land such as a house.
-Real property is commonly known as Real Estate.
-Property that becomes an integral part of a building such as heating and air conditioning units is also considered to be real property.
+Property includes all those things and rights that are the object of ownership.
+Real property consists of land or anything attached to or a part of the land, such as a house.
+It is commonly known as Real Estate.
+Property that becomes an integral part of a building, such as heating and air conditioning units, is also considered to be real property.

 What are Real Estate Property Records?

-Real Property Records contain all of the recorded data associated with a particular Real Estate.
-Real Property definition includes many different types of properties such as residential, condominium, commercial, industrial, vacant land, mobile home, and time-shares - virtually everything that can be developed and used for residential or commercial purposes.
+Real Property Records contain all recorded data associated with a particular Property.
+The definition of real property encompasses a wide range of properties, including residential, condominium, commercial, industrial, vacant land, and timeshares—virtually everything that can be developed and used for residential or commercial purposes.

 Types of Real Estate

-• Residential Property: In real estate brokerage terminology, owner-occupied housing; in income taxation terminology, rental units are used for dwelling purposes, not of a transient (hotel, motel) nature.
+• Residential Property: In real estate brokerage terminology, owner-occupied housing; in income taxation terminology, rental units are used for dwelling purposes, not of a transient nature (such as hotels or motels).
 To qualify as residential, at least 80% of a building's income should be derived from dwelling units.

-• Condominium: A form of property ownership in multi-unit structures; can be residential, industrial, or commercial.
-Each unit is owned individually and all common areas (sidewalks, hallways, stairs, pools, etc.) are owned in undivided interest ownership with all unit owners having an equal share.
+• Condominium: A form of property ownership in multi-unit structures; residential, industrial, or commercial.
+Each unit is individually owned, and all common areas (sidewalks, hallways, stairs, pools, etc.) are owned in an undivided interest, with all unit owners having an equal share.

-• Commercial Property: Property designed for use by retail, wholesale, office, hotel/motel, or service users.
+• Commercial Property: Property designed for retail, wholesale, office, hotel/motel, or service users.

 • Industrial Property: Property used for industrial purposes, such as factories, industrial yards, or developmental parks.

-• Mobile Home: A dwelling unit manufactured in a factory and designed to be transported to a site and semi-permanently attached.
+• Mobile Home: A dwelling unit manufactured in a factory and designed to be transported to a site and semi-permanent timeshared.

-• Time-Share: A form of property ownership under which a property is held by several people, each with the right of possession for a specified time interval.
+• Timeshare: A form of property ownership under which several people hold a property, each with the right of possession for a specified time interval.
 Time-sharing is most commonly applied to resort and vacation properties.

 What is Property Title?

-Evidence that the ownership of Real Estate is in lawful possession thereof; evidence of ownership.
+Evidence that the ownership of Real Estate is in lawful possession thereof; proof of ownership.
 It is the owner's right to possess and use the property.

 Forms of Property Ownership